nirajptl16/MiebachMgmt/README.md

 ### Frontend Patterns
 - **Context API:** For global auth state management
 - **Custom Hooks:** `useAuth()` for cleaner component code
-- **Protected Routes:** Middleware-style route protection
+- **Protected Routes:** Middleware-style route protection (RequireRole)
-- **Optimistic UI:** Immediate feedback before API responses

 ### Trade-offs
 1. **Forecast Hour Adjustment:** Currently decrements forecast hours when time is logged.
 In a real system, you might track "planned vs. actual" separately to preserve original estimates.

 2. **Invoice Storage:** Generated dynamically on request rather than stored.
 Storing invoices would enable audit trails but adds complexity.

-3. **Real-Time Updates:** Currently requires manual refresh.
-WebSocket integration would provide live updates but increases infrastructure complexity.

-4. **Validation:** Basic validation on the frontend and backend.
-Production would need more comprehensive validation (e.g., preventing overlapping tasks, budget overruns).

-5. **Error Handling:** Generic error messages for simplicity.
-Production would need detailed error codes and user-friendly messages.
+3. **Error Handling:** Generic error messages for simplicity.

+4. **Moderately difficult queries to read:** in some cases there might be many indentations for insantce getProjectBudget, might be a tradeoff for readability.